-The alert for a session manager must only be used when all behaviour management, restorative approaches have failed and the student still does not comply with expectations.
-The session manager will in the first instance act as a mediator and aim to place the student back into learning, if this is appropriate.
+The email alert for a session manager must only be used when all behaviour management approaches have failed and the student still does not comply with expectations.
+The session manager will relocate the student to another room within faculty area the student must be sent with work and will return at the end of the session.